Fleas are not only irritating and a nuisance to your dog, but they also cause painful wounds and internal infections.

 Milled diatomaceous earth – Also called micronized DE.
-It is a very fine form of DE that is used in the manufacture of insecticides and pesticides.
+It is an excellent form of DE that is used in the manufacture of insecticides and pesticides.

-Calcined Diatomaceous earth – This form of DE is usually heat treated and is used in water filtering and manufacture of explosives.
+Calcined Diatomaceous earth – This form of DE is usually heat treated and used in water filtering and explosives manufacture.